 There are a total of 15 Disney Vacation Club properties across four states, including Disney’s Riviera Resort, the newest Disney Vacation Club property at Walt Disney World Resort, the recently expanded Villas at Disney’s Grand Floridian Resort & Spa and Aulani, A Disney Resort & Spa in Ko Olina, Hawaii.

-As for the why of this, it’s smart marketing for Disney Vacation Club’s next big addition, which is a tower at Disneyland Hotel.
+As for the why of this, it’s smart marketing for Disney Vacation Club’s next big addition, which is the aforementioned tower at Disneyland Hotel.

 The Villas at Disneyland Hotel will increase the number of DVC rooms at Disneyland exponentially over what currently exists at the Grand Californian.
-Currently, the tower is scheduled to open sometime in 2023.
-We’ve been watching the construction over the last several months, and it is moving fast.
+We’ve been watching the construction over the last year-plus, and it is moving fast.
 (When there are timeshares to sell, Disney can still build quickly!)

 What’s most interesting to me is that Disney Vacation Club thinks this lounge is necessary to incentivize sales of new contracts for the Villas at Disneyland Hotel.
 Obviously, Disneyland Resort is significantly smaller than Walt Disney World and doesn’t have the same tourist market.